yogeshrajput26/To-Do/README.md

 A branch in GitHub is a separate line of development that allows you to work on a feature or fix without affecting the main project.
 It helps in parallel development and experimentation before changes are merged into the main codebase.

+# How to change repository from Private to Public or Public to Private
++ Open your Repository
++ Click on Setting
++ Scroll on Danger Zone
++ Click

 # Make full website